 Fear and Paranoia

 Winners often fear that somehow they will lose all of their money overnight.
-Many lottery winners feel that the world is out to get them now that they have money.
+Many prize payment winners feel that the world is out to get them now that they have money.

-Most of these feelings or behaviors, either on their own or together, are normal for many lottery winners and shouldn’t be treated as unnatural.
+Most of these feelings or behaviors, either on their own or together, are normal for many prize payment winners and shouldn’t be treated as unnatural.
 Understanding that they are common emotions or feelings can make them easier to deal with.

 Sometimes the solution can be as simple as recognizing that money can’t fix everything, and seeking help when you need it.
-It is why our SenecaOne Lottery Specialists take the time to help lottery winners understand their options when it comes to accessing and using their lottery prize winnings—developing lasting relationships in the process.
+It is why our SenecaOne Prize Payment Specialists take the time to help prize payment winners understand their options when it comes to accessing and using their prize payment winnings—developing lasting relationships in the process.